algorithmiaio/sample-apps/algo-dev-demo/pytorch-jit-cpu/README.md

-# PyTorch MNIST Running On CPU's Demo
+# PyTorch CIFAR-10 Running On CPU's Demo

-In this hands-on tutorial, we'll go through how to host a pre-trained Tensorflow model and the associated data on Algorithmia, learn how to deploy that model into production, and then call the algorithm once it's been deployed to make inferences.
+In this hands-on tutorial, we'll go through how to host a pre-trained PyTorch model and the associated data on Algorithmia, learn how to deploy that model into production, and then call the algorithm once it's been deployed to make inferences.

 ## Prerequisites